johny1614/RxVision/README.md

 # RxVision

-RxVision is a Chrome DevTools extension that lets you visualize RxJS streams from your own code.
+RxJS streams visualizer and debugger for Chrome DevTools and standalone use.
-Integrate it with your application by marking emission points, and instantly inspect how your streams behave in real time inside DevTools.
+Integrate it with your web application by marking emission points, and instantly inspect how your streams behave in real time inside DevTools.

 ---